Tuesdays with Dr. Mark Sehl: Psychotherapy Supervision/ training

 This will give you some idea of how Dr. Sehl thinks about what goes into a good therapy session.

-You can join the training groups at any time,
+You can join the supervision groups at any time,

 To read a review by Robert Marchesani of Dr. Sehl's workshop "Problematic Substance Use and Patient Retention: The Role Transference and Countertransference Play in Forming Effective Interventions" presented at the NAAP 37th Annual Conference click this link NAAP

-Psychotherapy training needs to be an intellectual and emotional experience.
+Psychotherapy Supervision needs to be an intellectual and emotional experience.

 email email@example.com to join